-Ever wondered how to make efo elegusi?
-This traditional Nigerian golden stew combines rich, savory, sour flavors and is filling enough to feed the whole family.
-Serve with rice or swallows like eba, pounded yam or amala.
+Savor every bite of this delightful Nigerian Efo Elegusi Soup.
+This traditional golden stew combines rich, savory, sour flavors and is filling enough to feed a whole family.
+Serve with rice or swallows like eba, pounded yam, semo or amala.

 You’ve probably stumbled across this golden stew on social media.
 Efo elegusi is something really near and dear to our hearts here at Sims Home Kitchen.
 It’s one of the most unique dishes you will ever try.
 We guarantee it!
 This soup combines some of the local flavors of Nigeria with strong spices and fish that offer a world-class tasting experience.